bonitasoft/bonita-doc/md/event-handlers.md

 At the end of this page there is a list of all the events.

+## Constraints

+The platform executes events handlers synchronously at the exact moment the related entity is updated, therefore it executes it in the same thread and same transaction that the one executing the element.

+It means that:
+* Events handlers should never block, i.e. no network call, no I/O on the filesystem.
+* Events handlers should never throw exception, if it does, the related element execution will fail, meaning that the transaction is rolled back and the task (for instance) goes to the failed state, which is generally NOT what one wants.

 ::: warning
 In a cluster environment, Event handlers must be Serializable (implements Serializable and have all its fields serializable or transient) because they are shared with other nodes of the cluster.
 :::

+What can be done is:
+* Calling your own services that should be retrieved statically. e.g. pushing information to a queue on which you will poll data.

+What should not be done is:
+* Call Rest APIs: Network call can drastically impact Bonita platform performance.
+* Call Bonita platform Java APIs: It will not work, APIs handle the transaction and when the handler is called, we are already in transaction.

 ## Example: deploy an event handler